muaviyahmughal/webber-media-downloader/README.md

-# Webber - Media Downloader
+# Webber - Website Downloader

-A powerful tool to download images, vectors, and videos from websites, with support for both single-page downloads and website crawling.
+A powerful tool to download images, vectors, videos even entire code from websites, with support for both single-page downloads and website crawling.

 ## 🚀 Getting Started (Beginner's Guide)